sap-tutorials/Tutorials/tutorials/hcpps-sapui5-ps-forecast-synchronous/hcpps-sapui5-ps-forecast-synchronous.md

 Create a new file **`DatasetList.fragment.xml`** in `webapp\fragment\dataset` either using the "File" menu or using the right click menu.

-Open the `webapp\controller\fragment\dataset\DatasetList.fragment.xml` file and add the following code:
+Open the `webapp\fragment\dataset\DatasetList.fragment.xml` file and add the following code:

 ```xml
 <core:FragmentDefinition xmlns:core="sap.ui.core" xmlns="sap.m" xmlns:table="sap.ui.table">